GoncaloP0710/Mobile-Dungeons/ReadMe.md

 - **OSMDroid**: For interactive maps.
 - **Jetpack Compose**: For building UI components.
 - **Material3**: For modern UI components.

-## Usage

-1. **Login/Register**:
-    - Open the app and log in with your credentials or register a new account.
-2. **Navigate**:
-    - Use the navigation buttons to move between different screens.
-3. **Manage Friends**:
-    - View and manage your friends and friend requests in the Guild screen.
-4. **Interact with Map**:
-    - Use the Map screen to view your location and nearby portals.

 ## License